All posts

 The phone comes out, something useful happens, and then you put it away and have the actual conversation.

 Give yourself permission to go slowly.
 One conversation, one event, one small success at a time.
-This is how the anxiety actually diminishes — not through force, but through accumulated evidence that the feared outcomes usually don't materialise.
+This is how anxiety actually diminishes — not through force, but through accumulated evidence that the feared outcomes usually don't materialise.

 Try FirstMove